 He is survived by a host of family members and many dear friends.

-To send flowers to the family of Mr. Will Palmer II, please visit Tribute Store
+To plant a tree in memory of Mr. Will Palmer II, please visit Tribute Store